COVID Tests now conducted at admission.

-- After completing the form, present to Mater Hospital staff at the welcome desk.
+- After completing the form, present to our reception desk.

 When you enter the hospital, you will need to continue to exercise social distancing by keeping 1.5m from others and clean your hands regularly using soap and water or the alcohol-based hand rub provided.